tahoe-lafs/pycryptopp/README.txt

 The documentation is in the docstrings.
 From a command-line, use "pydoc pycryptopp", "pydoc pycryptopp.cipher", and so on.
-From within a Python interpreter use "help(pycryptopp)", "help(pycryptopp.cipher)", and "help(pycryptopp.cipher.aes)" and so on.
+From within a Python interpreter use "help(pycryptopp)", "help(pycryptopp.cipher)", "help(pycryptopp.cipher.aes)" and so on.

 CONTACT

-I intend to set up a mailing list, but until I do please post to the cryptopp-users mailing list [4] with comments about this package.
+Please post to the cryptopp-users mailing list [4] with comments about this package.

 BOOK REVIEW